Make a difference in the lives of couples and families

 Commitment to Diversity

 Syracuse University’s Marriage and Family Therapy department demonstrates commitment to diversity and inclusion.
 Faculty and staff prepare students to value the creation of socially-just, anti-racist, LGBTQ-Affirmative and anti-discriminatory environments.
 Students are expected to engage in cultural humility, awareness of self in relation to others, and an understanding of psychosocial and cultural contexts of issues presented in clinical practice and research.
 We believe that valuing each other’s similarities and differences helps us to deepen our understanding of relationships in systems.
-Students are required to see clients with diverse backgrounds/experiences and may not choose their caseloads based on race, class, gender/gender expression, sexual orientation, religion, culture, age, or other diversity category.
+Students are required to see clients with diverse backgrounds/experiences and may not choose their caseloads based on race, class, gender/gender expression, sexual identity, religion, culture, age, or other diversity category.
+We teach and provide gender affirming care in our coursework and clinical practice.
+We advocate for legislation that provides access to gender-affirming medical treatments and gender affirming care for youth.

 Careers